Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

 Determined to marry Wallis, King Edward VIII abdicated for love on Dec.
 11, 1936, vaulting his brother onto the throne as King George VI.

 "Does that mean that you will have to be the next queen?"
 6-year-old Margaret asked her 10-year-old sister, whose loved ones called her Lilibet.
 "Yes, someday," Elizabeth said.

 "Poor you," Margaret replied.

-But Elizabeth's childhood went on as scheduled, at least until the onset of World War II changed the entire United Kingdom's fortunes for the foreseeable future.
+But Elizabeth's childhood went on as scheduled, at least until the onset of World War II changed all of Great Britain's fortunes for the foreseeable future.
 The princess and heir apparent gave her first radio address from Windsor Castle at the age of 14, on Oct.
 13, 1940, during the BBC's Children's Hour.